CognitiveComputationLab/mptpy/README.md

 The mptpy Module
 ================

-The `mptpy` module enables the representation and use of Multinomial Processing Tree (MPT) models in Python.
+The `mptpy` module enables the representation and use of Multinomial Process Tree (MPT) models in Python.

 *Currently work in progress.
 Extended documentation follows...*